Urine Scald, Dirty Bottoms and How to Clean a Rabbit

 - If your vet has asked you to clean your rabbit, check out our video below.

 Rabbits are naturally hygienic animals that groom regularly to stay clean and healthy.
 If your rabbit has developed a dirty bottom, or urine scalding (raw skin caused by urine-soaked fur) it’s likely to be a sign that something is wrong.
 Common causes include:

 - Dental disease - this can make grooming very difficult and painful (sometimes impossible).

 - A poor diet - a poor diet can quickly lead to digestive problems and soft stools.
 Check out our feeding guide for rabbits.

 - Arthritis - arthritis is a painful condition of the joints that can make grooming very difficult.
-It can also make moving around painful, which means rabbits suffering with it are more likely to sit in their own pee/poo.
+It can also make moving around painful, which means rabbits suffering from it are more likely to sit in their own pee/poo.

-- Obesity - overweight rabbits often struggle to clean themselves, and tend to move around less/sit in dirty bedding.
+- Obesity - overweight rabbits often struggle to clean themselves and tend to move around less/sit in dirty bedding.